grassrootseconomics/org-website/content/Blog/from-student-loans.md

 Author: Will Ruddick
 Date: Aug 21 2021
 Slug: from-student-loans
 Summary: Creating credit against future production is what built our industries and nations.
 This power should be used to support students, apprentic

-tags

-: student loans, education, artists
+Tags: student loans, education, artists

 ![image](images/blog/from-student-loans1.webp)